 (e) Class 5 Equity Interests.
 No holder of a Class 5 Equity Interest shall receive any payment or retain any property on account of such Class 5 Equity interest, and all presently issued and outstanding shares of capital stock of the Debtor shall be cancelled as of the Effective Date.
 Class 5 is impaired.

 V. Treatment of Debtor's Principals

-The Debtor's principals Norman Lanson and Meryl Lanson shall receive treatment set forth in Article V of the Plan described below:
+The Debtor's principals, Norman Lanson and Meryl Lanson, (collectively, the "Lansons") shall receive the treatment set forth in Article V of the Plan as described below: